Title 53.1. Prisons and Other Methods of Correction

 b.
 The contractor provides an adequate plan of indemnification, specifically including indemnity for civil rights claims.
 The indemnification plan shall be adequate to protect the Commonwealth and public officials from all claims and losses incurred as a result of the contract.
 Nothing herein is intended to deprive a prison contractor or the Commonwealth of the benefits of any law limiting exposure to liability or setting a limit on damages.

 a.
-The proposed contract complies with any applicable regulations which may be promulgated by the Director pursuant to § 53.1-266;
+The proposed contract complies with any applicable regulations that may be promulgated by the Director;

 b.
 An appropriation for the services to be provided under the contract has been expressly approved as is otherwise provided by law;